Admont Abbey: Library

-The library hall, built in 1776 to designs by the architect Joseph Hueber, is 70 metres long, 14 metres wide and 13 metres high, and is the largest monastery library in the world.
+The library hall was built in 1776 to designs by the architect Joseph Hueber and is of late-baroque gilded style.
+It is 70 metres long, 14 metres wide and 13 metres high.
 It contains c.
 70,000 volumes of the monastery's entire holdings of c.
 200,000 volumes.
-The ceiling consists of seven cupolas, decorated with frescoes by Bartolomeo Altomonte showing the stages of human knowledge up to the high point of Divine Revelation.
-Light is provided by 48 windows and is reflected by the original colour scheme of gold and white.
-The architecture and design express the ideals of the Enlightenment, against which the sculptures by Joseph Stammel of "The Four Last Things" make a striking contrast.
+The ceiling consists of seven cupolas, decorated with frescoes by Bartolomeo Altomonte.

-The abbey possesses over 1,400 manuscripts, the oldest of which, from St. Peter's Abbey in Salzburg, were the gift of the founder, Archbishop Gebhard, and accompanied the first monks to settle here, as well as over 900 incunabulae.
+The abbey possesses over 1,400 manuscripts as well as over 900 incunabulae.